 When it comes to harvesting your crop then you need to use a pair of clean and sharp scissors.
 It’s worth investing in a pair that you can keep aside especially for harvesting your baby greens.
 Use the scissors to cut your greens just above the soil line.
 Many seed strains will regrow several times, however, the second growth is usually a bit slower and the taste will be slightly different.
 To encourage regrowth then it’s recommended that you leave a long stem when harvesting.

 It´s better to eat your greens fresh and raw directly after you’ve harvested them.
-If you have excess then they need to be dried off and stored in the fridge in a plastic bag or container.
+If you have excess, they need to be dried off and stored in the fridge in a plastic bag or container.
 If they’re stored correctly then they can last up to three weeks in the refrigerator.
-Once you’ve grown all that you can from your tray, the soil for microgreens along with leftover roots can be emptied into a compost bin.
+Once you’ve grown all that you can from your tray, you can empty the soil into a compost bin.
 If you don’t have a compost bin then empty the soil out on the earth for small creatures to enjoy.

-Growing and eating microgreens is not only great for your health and pleasant on your taste buds, but it´s also good for the environment.
+Growing and eating microgreens is not only great for your health, its pleasant on your taste buds.
+They are also good for the environment.
 As you can see from this microgreens guide, it’s very easy to become a grower.
-For very little investment and effort, you can have an abundance of fresh and nutritious homegrown greens even if you live in an apartment.
+For very little investment and effort, you can have an abundance of fresh and nutritious homegrown greens.

 For Your best microgreen seeds, visit Todd’s Seeds Seed Store.